grinchdubs/tdLEDpi/README.md

 15. Config TD
 	* Open provided TOE
-	* In the DMXout Chop at select universe 1 and add Rpi address to Network address field
+	* In the DMXout Chop at select universe 1 and add RPi IP address to Network address field